api3dao/old-api3-docs/docs/airnode/v0.8/concepts/authorizers.md

 ### Authorizer List

-Airnode authorizers are listed in the config.json file at [`chains[n].authorizers`](../grp-providers/guides/build-an-airnode/configuring-airnode.md#chains).
+Airnode authorizers are listed in the config.json file at [chains[n].authorizers](../grp-providers/guides/build-an-airnode/configuring-airnode.md#chains).
 An authorizer typically checks for a single condition (has the requester made their monthly payment, is the `requester` whitelisted, etc.).
 Authorizers can be combined to enforce more complex policies.
-If any of the authorizers in the list gives access, the request will considered to be authorized.
-From a logical standpoint, the authorization outcomes get `OR`ed.
+If any of the authorizers in `chains[n].authorizers` gives access, the request will considered to be authorized.
+From a logical standpoint, the authorization outcomes get *OR*ed.

 ### Authorizer Interface